Nottingham Whitefriars: History

 The friary was reputedly founded by Reginald de Grey, 1st Baron Grey de Wilton, and Sir John Shirley around 1276, but this has been found to be incorrect.
 The foundation of the friary is unlikely as, "all the foundation that was permissible for a friary of the Mendicant orders (to which the Carmelites belong) was the gift of a site".
 The date is also implausible as in 1272 (four years before the reputed date) the friary was given 10 oaks to repair their church by King Henry III.

 The friary was in fact founded sometime before 1271.
 The land the priory was built on may have, however, been gifted by Reginald de Grey.
 The Royal Confirmation Charter given by King Edward II in 1319 records the donation of two plots of land by de Grey.
 The two plots were adjacent: one "in the French borough of Nottingham and the other in St. James's Lane".
 The friary is thought to have been held in the townspeople's affections as the friary site was extended with numerous donations of land and tenements adjacent to it.
 These donations were made by: Henry and Agnes Curtyse, William and Claricia de Chesterfield (and their sons and daughters), William and Agnes de Crophill, William de Lonnesdale, Ralph de Lokynton, William de Mekesburgh, Thomas de Radford, Nicholas de Shelford, William de Strelley, John de Thorneton, Cecilia de Ufton, Robert de Ufton, William de Watton, John de Wymondswold, Robert le Carter, William le Chaundeler, John le Collier, Ranulph le Leper, John and Sarah le Netherd, Alice le Palmere, Henry Putrel.
-Their precinct was extended again in October 1319, following the donation of a 80ft by 60ft parcel of land, by Hugh de Bingham.
+Their precinct was extended again in October 1319, following the donation of an 80 ft by 60 ft parcel of land, by Hugh de Bingham.